jitsi/lib-jitsi-meet/doc/API.md

 35. `setSenderVideoConstraint(resolution)` - set the desired resolution to send to JVB or the peer (180, 360, 720).

 36. `isHidden` - checks if local user has joined as a "hidden" user.
 This is a specialized role used for integrations.

+37. `setLocalParticipantProperty(propertyKey, propertyValue)` - used to set a custom propery to the local participant("fullName": "Full Name", favoriteColor: "red", "userId": 234).
+Also this can be used to modify an already set custom property.
+    - `propertyKey` - string - custom property name
+    - `propertyValue` - string - custom property value

 JitsiTrack
 ======